acearchive/ipfs-bib/README.md

   [monolith](https://github.com/Y2Z/monolith) when a PDF isn't available.
 This requires monolith to be installed separately.
 - Pulls embedded documents from sites that don't serve PDFs directly.
 - Can produce JSON output for hacking and scripting.
+The format of the JSON output is documented [here](./docs/output.md).

 ## Configuration